How Much Does the Average Divorce Cost in Oregon?

 - You must pay a fee to file a divorce petition (paid by the petitioner)

-- You may have to pay a fee to serve your spouse with divorce papers (paid
+- You may have to pay a fee to serve your spouse with divorce papers (paid by the petitioner)

 - Responding to a divorce summons also requires a fee (paid by the respondent)